 WHY? is Southbank Centre's biennial festival celebrating young people's voices and their right to influence social change.

 in 2017, Southbank Centre reinvigorated the festival programme to ensure that we address exactly what children and young people need and want.
 To fulfil this mission, we sought a group of young artists, leaders, poets, musicians, performers and campaigners, creating work which promotes and impacts social change to be part of a week-long residential course at Southbank Centre in London from Monday 7 – Friday 11 August 2017.

 WHY?
-Manchester takes place in October 2017 at Contact.
+Manchester took place in October 2017 at Contact.